 Many defense attorneys are self-employed and either operate their own practices or share practices with other defense attorneys or lawyers.
 Others are employed to work for law firms owned by one or more other attorneys, or employed by government offices as public defenders.

-Can I Become a Defense Attorney?
+How To Become a Defense Attorney

 Defense Attorney Salary Data